na50r/110_bleu/README.md

     - `D = {europarl, opus-100}`
     - `T = {gpt-4.1-2025-04-14}`

-* *TL; DR*: Translate all pairs that include English as src or tgt using GPT4.1 using text from the EuroParl and Opus100 datasets.
+* *TL; DR*: Translate all pairs that include English as src or tgt using GPT4.1 using sentences from the EuroParl and Opus100 datasets.
     - The procedure defines two tasks: `(P, europarl, gpt-4.1-2025-04-14)` and `(P, opus-100, gpt-4.1-2025-04-14)`
     - Thus there will be only two cli commands the user can run to run these tasks